makersacademy/takeaway-challenge/README.md

 ## Completion

-* All features fully implemented.
+* All features & user stories fully implemented.
-* All tests passing.
+* All tests passing with 100% coverage.
 * Code conforms to Rubocop style guide.
-* Significant refactoring and unit testing needed (see below).

-## Difficulties

-I found this challenge surprisingly difficult, which stemmed from my uncertainty around how certain unit tests should be conducted (testing for both user input and STDOUTPUT).
-I also felt reliant on using loops to track user input within the Order class, and this added further confusion to the TDD process.
-Unfortunately, I ended up writing the user input methods without individual unit tests as I found myself running out of time and unable to find an adequate solution.
-As a consequence:
-* Several methods within the Order class need significant refactoring, removing the reliance on long conditional loops.
-* Unit tests should help to guide this process, meaning I need a better understanding of both loops and input/output testing.
+* Order class re-designed after successful code review.

 ## Learning Outcomes

-Despite having problems with the looping and testing process, I improved my understanding of class dependency significantly this week as I kept Classes as independent and modular as possible.
-Looking at my personal learning objectives from last week, this challenge gave me a solid grasp of how public/private methods work (and the problems they can cause as identified above), along with an improvement in understanding of attribute readers/writers/accessors.
+Having originally written the Order class to include user input (see previous commits), I re-assessed my approach after code review and re-wrote the order class using unit tests as guidance.
+The user input from previous commits has been completely removed and replaced with simple functions designed to take input as arguments.
+This is a far more straightforward approach while still fulfilling the user stories, and has helped significantly improve my understanding of the interaction between classes and user input.
+I also benefitted from re-writing the unit tests, which gave me the opportunity to problem-solve using doubles within the order/sms confirmation process.

 ## Technical